pallet/ritz/README.md

 # swank-clj

-Refactored swank-clojure.
-Added jpda connection.
+Refactored swank-clojure, with jpda debugging support.

 This is alpha quality.

+- Breaks on uncaught exceptions and breakpoints.
+- Allows stepping from breakpoints

 ## Install